jovanbrakus/hockey-shuttle/series/hockey-shuttle/season-01/episode-04-matchup/draft/chapter-03.md

 "I know."
 She grins, then looks at Tyler.
 "Nice tie coordination."

 "Right?
 We didn't even plan it."
-Tyler's hand finds my lower back, a casual gesture that probably looks natural to everyone else but makes me hyperaware of where we're standing.
+Tyler's hand finds my lower back, a casual gesture that probably looks natural to everyone else but makes me hyperaware of where we're standing, how close he is, how my body doesn't lean into his touch the way it should.

 The four of us talk for a while—Maya and Jordan are doing their usual dance of almost-flirting but not-quite-committing, Tyler's making jokes that actually land, and I'm trying to be present like Maya said.
 To enjoy this moment instead of overthinking it.

 Then I see him.

-Ethan, across the ballroom, in a black suit that fits perfectly and makes him look older somehow.
+Ethan, across the ballroom, in a black suit that fits perfectly and makes him look older somehow, more dangerous.
 He's with a girl—tall, blonde, wearing a red dress.
 I recognize her vaguely from AP Lit.
 Sarah something.

 They're not holding hands, but they're standing close enough that they came together.

 My stomach drops.

+The room suddenly feels too hot, too crowded, too much.
+I can't breathe properly and my heart is doing this stuttering thing that has nothing to do with Tyler's hand still resting on my lower back.

 "You okay?"
 Tyler asks quietly.